Side of seagrass please: Scientists find omnivorous shark

 Laboratory video posted online shows a small bonnethead devouring a meal of 90 percent seagrass and 10 percent squid.

-It was previously believed that bonnetheads were unintentionally consuming the grass in shallow areas where the species lives along some coastlines in the U.S., Central and South America.
+It was previously believed that bonnetheads unintentionally consumed the grass in shallow areas where the species lives along some coastlines in the U.S., Central and South America.

 The smallest of the ten hammerhead species, bonnetheads are typically about 2 to 3 feet (0.6 to 0.9 meters) long.